Commissioner and Key Staff

 Commissioner

-Adelman received her Bachelor of Arts summa cum laude from Rowan University and a certificate in Advanced Healthcare Leadership from Seton Hall University as a fellow in the inaugural class of the New Jersey Healthcare Executives Leadership Academy.
+Adelman holds a Bachelor of Arts summa cum laude from Rowan University and was an Advanced Healthcare Leadership fellow at Seton Hall University in the New Jersey Healthcare Executives Leadership Academy.

 About